A) Am I able to make a consequential loss claim?

 C) Originally I indicated I did not want to submit a CL claim, but now I do.
 Can I do so?

 Yes provided you are eligible to make a claim.
-Please see A) above.
+Please see FAQ A above to check you are in scope and FAQ B to check you are within time.

 D) How long will it take for you to review my claim?